munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="nested">

-Remember that the compiler treats top level code as the body of an implicit function, so as soon as we add *any* function declarations, we're in a world of nested functions.
+Remember that the compiler treats top-level code as the body of an implicit function, so as soon as we add *any* function declarations, we're in a world of nested functions.